まいどぅー

 x_noise -->|PFODE| --> x_data

-• Using the Fokker-Planck equation, we transform the forward SDE into a reverse SDE.
+Using the Fokker-Planck equation, we can transform the forward SDE as:

-• Or, we use the Fokker-Planck equation to transform the forward SDE into an Ordinary Differential Equation (ODE), called the Probability Flow ODE (PFPDE):
+2.when \(g(t)=0\), the SDE becomes an Ordinary Differential Equation (ODE), called the Probability Flow ODE (PFODE):

 Interestingly, this equation lets us denoise without needing to directly solve for \(f(t)\) and \(g(t)\).
 By knowing only \(s(t)\) and \(\sigma(t)\), we can effectively denoise and sample high-quality images.